 Frecciargento "silver arrow" high-speed trains connect the main cities of the north-west, central and southern Italy at speeds of up to 155 mph (250 km/h).
 All Frecciargento trains are equipped with a food carriage, free WiFi, reclining seats and power sockets.
 There are two levels of service – First Class and Second Class.
 First Class travellers can enjoy reclining leather seats, welcome service with drink and a sweet or savoury snack, and a free morning newspaper.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Florence to Venice by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Florence to Venice without having to change trains.
-There are 1 direct train from Florence to Venice.
+There are 6 direct trains from Florence to Venice each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Florence to Venice cover a distance of around 127 miles (204 km) during the journey.